House Rules aka Articles of Agreement

 There are various life-roles in which house rules should be discussed within the system.
 For example, there are rules for home life, work, school, dealing with family, dealing with friends, dealing with romantic relationships, dealing with local, state, province, or countrywide legal restrictions, dealing with moral and ethical interests, dealing with people inside and outside of the body.

 House rules should not only include restrictions on behavior, but possibly also include outlines of acceptable and expected behaviors in certain key situations, so that the system can keep a consistent base of behavior in public.
-Other similar things can end up in the system's house rules such as when the system's "Littles" can have treats or play, perhaps dietary restrictions, etc.
+Other similar things can end up in the system's house rules such as when the system's young members can have treats or play, how the system may operate vehicles, if or when system members may initiate contact with certain external people, etc.

 Part of devising house rules may also reside in determination of who makes decisions in the body.
 Each system will have to come up with it's own unique set of house rules.